milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 be interspersed with [**code
 chunks**](https://rmarkdown.rstudio.com/lesson-3.html).

-A code chunk is just created using three backticks followed by an “r” in brackets, and then it’s closed with three more backticks.
+A code chunk is created using three backticks (“\`\`\`”) followed by an “r” in brackets, and then it’s closed with three more backticks.

 Think of each code chunk as a self-contained space for writing and running a specific bit of code.